 Check out our tofu banh mi!
 If you punks haven't heard of (or tried) banh mi yet, you're missing out.
 It's a classic Vietnamese dish, generally consisting of a baguette (a.k.a. banh mi) filled with a mix of meats and vegetables - of course, there's no meat in sight with our tofu banh mi!

 In Vietnam, our tofu banh mi would probably be served as a breakfast or snack, as they consider the dish too dry to eat for lunch or dinner...but we think it works equally well with those meals, so cook it up whenever you want.

 - 2 6" baguettes – fresh or par-baked

 - 300 g extra-firm tofu – pressed for at least an hour, and cut into 1cm thick slices

-- 4 tbsp soy sauce – or tamari
+- 4 tablespoon soy sauce – or tamari

-- 1-2 tbsp Sriracha - depends how spicy you like it, but you can always add more (+ extra to drizzle on if you want)
+- 1-2 tablespoon Sriracha - depends how spicy you like it, but you can always add more (+ extra to drizzle on if you want)